micked99/ICT-Wspr-complete-setup/README.md

 I have always used Jlcpcb at https://jlcpcb.com/ for my balloon, and other pcb:s

+The pcb files have been made with Eagle pcb nowdays under the name Autodesk Eagle https://www.autodesk.com/products/eagle/overview

 Use as thin pcb as possible to save weight - 0,6mm

 In Pcb-ICT-main folder in this repo you will find needed files, if you are a experieced with solder small parts and have a hot air solderstation go with the Xtra Smal QFN version of the board, for a more simple soldering setup use the TQFP version